 - There are increased costs involved as ongoing reviews of your plan will be needed to ensure that your retirement needs are being met as your circumstances change.

-Yes!
 You can purchase an Annuity with some or all of your fund at anytime and of course the older you get the better Annuity rate and in turn retirement income you will be able to obtain.
-It may be something you want to do gradually as with most people the older they get their appetite for investment risk tends to decrease.

-Income Drawdown gives you more choices and greater freedom than any other form of pension income but at a price and that price is investment risk.
+Income drawdown gives you more choices and greater freedom than any other form of pension income but at a price and that price is RISK.